groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/visio-merging/guide-merging-vtx-files/_index.md

 ## Prerequisites
 Before proceeding, ensure you have the following set up:
 - Visual Studio installed on your machine.
-- GroupDocs.Merger for .NET library downloaded and referenced in your project.
+- GroupDocs.Merger for .NET library downloaded and tutorialsd in your project.
 - Basic knowledge of C# programming.

 ## Import Namespaces